buckiasp000/My-Robots/README.md

 <img width="250" alt="image" src="https://user-images.githubusercontent.com/58791683/220250804-d3155f26-fdde-40f0-8c9e-f92ebf5cf05a.png">

 ## How it's Built
+You can find the code that builds the creature in solution.py under the Create_Body() function.
 The creature starts with a static torso of size (1,1,4), the first segment is generated based on that and then every other segment is generated based on the last segment.
 Segments are jointed along 1 of 3 edges from the last segment and then a cube is generated such that it's corner meets the corner of the last segment next to the joint.
 The sketches above show the generation process.
 Each joint is a motor that is connected to every neuron in the brain.
-Refer to the sketches to see how joints are generated
+Refer to the sketches to see how joints, neurons and sensors are generated.
+Joint directions are randomly created.

 ## Evolution
-The fitness function is a function of distance traveled along the y axis.
+The fitness function is a function of distance traveled along the x axis.
 The mutation that occurs changes the direction that one segment is generated and one synapse within the creature.

+This means that the creatures mutate such that their neurons function differently because a synapse has been changed.
+Their neurons adapt alongside the body changes in which one body segment is chosen at random to move to a different edge of another body segment.

 ## Example Fitness over Time
 Seed 8:

 <img width="150" alt="image" src=https://user-images.githubusercontent.com/58791683/225201675-c7b00d62-96e1-4bb3-86ae-1beb4baeb35a.png>

 ## Running the code